rochus-keller/EiGen/Readme.md

 Next I do more compiler debugging to make all libc files compile with ecc, and then I extend default implementations for the parts still required to build the Lua 5.1 VM together with the mentioned versions of libm and libc.

+#### Status on June 28, 2024

+Now all files of libm and libc compile and link together with a test app or the Lua VM and there are no more linker errors.
+I modified amd32linuxrun.asm so that there are no name collisions.
+I also had to migrate the ECS runtime.cpp to an ecc/chibicc-compatible version, because its functions are used e.g. for 64 integer arithmetic on 32 bit systems; to ease this process, I added the C++ raw string literal syntax to ecc.
+Then I implemented all glue functions and added a unix binding for testing purpose.

+The ecc compiler and ECS code generator and linker are very fast; the build of the ~270 library files together with the Lua 5.1 VM code from source to the linked application takes ~5 sec. on my old EliteBook 2530p.
+Unfortunately the Lua VM immediately segfaults; the test.c app prints "Hello" and then crashes.
+So I will be busy with debugging for quite some time.

 #### Precompiled versions

 Not available at this time.